So you want to ride indoors, use a smart trainer, use Zwift?

-I will begin this article by reminding you that you are SMART and that you always have the option of riding indoors, exactly like you do outdoors.
-Shift/Pedal and Use your HR/Power and FEELING (RPE) as relevant.
+I think it is important to remind you that you are SMART and that you always have the option of riding indoors in the same fashion as you do outdoors.
+That is, you can put your bike on ANY trainer/rollers, use your bike computer, shift and pedal.
+Use your HR/Power and FEELING (RPE) as relevant.

-I will second this by asking you to re-read the above thought and keep it in mind when any program crashes, you aren’t hitting the perfect intervals (what is a perfect workout?), or you spend more time setting up and looking at screens then pedaling.
+Keep this idea of ‘dumb mode’ and motivating your own efforts in mind when any program crashes, when you aren’t hitting the perfect intervals (what is a perfect workout?), or for when you spend more time setting up and looking at screens then pedaling.

 Right … So the part you are looking for.
 How to use your smart trainer.